bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 		Float real = '-0.42
 		Char letter = 'a'
 		Mass weight = '10kg
+		Teaspoon salt = '1/2tsp

-Conceptual literals start with a `'` followed by a number or symbol and the unit of measure, like `kg`. `Char`acters have `'` as their _unit_.
+Conceptual literals start with a `'` followed by a number or symbol and the unit of measure, like `kg` or `tsp`.
+`Char`acters have `'` as their _unit_.
 Scalar numbers have no unit of measure.
 When a unit of measure is present the type of a literal is derived form it as it has to be unambiguous in any scope.
 Numbers without a leading `'` on the other hand are no value literals but length types.